votamrima/site/_posts/2021-11-19-create-openshift-oauth-users.md

 ````

-4. Next step, is modify OAuth custom resource.
-You can create a new file and apply it using ``oc create -f <resource_file>.yml`` as it shown in openshift documentation.
-I exported oauth custom resource, added  and applied the modified one:
+4. In the Next step I modified OAuth custom resource.
+I could create a new file and apply it using ``oc create -f <resource_file>.yml`` as it shown in openshift documentation.
+But I prefer to export the existing oauth custom resource, modify ``spec`` section and apply the modified one:
 ````
 [admin@ocp4 try]$ oc get oauth cluster -o yaml > oauth_modify.yml
 ````